How to Make a Gluten-free and Dairy-free Charcuterie Board

 Full of savory-sweet goodness, charcuterie boards are truly a thing of beauty.
-Here is my take with a simple, gluten-free, and dairy-free version!
-Build an awe-inspiring spread by filling your board with an array of snack choices like meats, dairy-free cheeses, crackers, nuts, seasonal produce, fresh herbs and more (plus, get my dairy-free pesto recipe below).
+Here is my take on a simple, gluten-free, and dairy-free version!
+Build an awe-inspiring spread by filling your board with an array of snack choices like meats, dairy-free cheeses, crackers, nuts, seasonal produce, fresh herbs, and more (plus, get my dairy-free pesto recipe below).

 What is a Charcuterie Board?

-According to Larousse Gastronomique, the French encyclopedia of gastronomy, charcuterie (shar-koo-tuh-ree) is defined as “the art of preparing various meats, in particular pork, in order to present them in the most diverse ways.”
-Even though the 15th century French term refers to pork, you’ll find an abundance of modern day charcuterie boards that include many other ingredients that vary in flavor and texture, or that may be inspired by a certain region of the world.
+According to Larousse Gastronomique, the French encyclopedia of gastronomy, charcuterie (shar-koo-tuh-ree) is defined as “the art of preparing various types of meat, in particular pork, in order to present them in the most diverse ways.”
+Even though the 15th-century French term refers to pork, you’ll find an abundance of modern-day charcuterie boards that include many other ingredients that vary in flavor and texture, or that may be inspired by a certain region of the world.

 How to Make a Charcuterie Board

-Select your platter: It can be as big or small as you want it to be (I made a simple spread, perfect for my family of 3!), and definitely no expensive wooden board required.
+Select your platter: It can be as big or small as you want it to be (I made a simple spread, perfect for my family of 3!), and definitely, no expensive wooden board is required.
 Anything from wooden cutting boards, serving trays, marble slabs, or slate cheese boards will work.